rfinnie/jekyll-finnie/_posts/2017-02-05-home-sweet-home-light-bulbs.md

 At some point in the house's life, someone had the great idea of mounting lights up there, specifically cheap metal fluorescent tube mounts, which are meant for permanent industrial installation, but they just let them float on the bottom of the alcoves, and used bare Romex wire leading into a drilled hole.

 Besides the bad idea of using buzzing 4000K fluorescent tubes in bedrooms, they were badly mounted and unsafe.
-I replaced them with permanently mounted outlet boxes, and for the lighting itself I used two [adjustable floor lamps spotlights](http://www.homedepot.com/p/Hampton-Bay-6-3-5-in-White-Uplight-Floor-Lamp-EP266WH/202103252) per bedroom, focused up at the middle of the ceiling.
+I replaced them with permanently mounted outlet boxes, and for the lighting itself I used two [adjustable floor lamp spotlights](http://www.homedepot.com/p/Hampton-Bay-6-3-5-in-White-Uplight-Floor-Lamp-EP266WH/202103252) per bedroom, focused up at the middle of the ceiling.
 But since they're now standard outlets, they can be anything.

 Things stayed like that for the next two years.